Black and brown dog against bush

 cat

 Glasgow East PDSA Pet Hospital is part of PDSA (a charity veterinary provider) and, per its website, offers free and low‑cost veterinary care for pets in need.
 Reviews describe routine procedures such as cat neutering, with a focus on clear pre‑op explanations (including risks) and detailed post‑op instructions—down to pre-marking medication doses on a syringe.
 Owners also mention an online option for advice (e.g., sending a photo of an eye issue to avoid an in‑person visit).
-A recurring downside in the latest reviews is access/communication: one reviewer reports being unable to get through by phone after a long hold, and another describes being told their dog was not registered despite years of prior use.

 Our Score (76/100)